- What Are Identical Twins?

-- Identical twins could sometimes look different while fraternal mostly always look different.
+- Identical twins could sometimes look different, while fraternal twins mostly always look different.

 More Facts About Identical Twins

-There are few more things you should know about identical twins:
+There are a few more things you should know about identical twins:

-- Very few of them share an inner sac, called the amnion, in addition to sharing a placenta.
-They are called monoamniotic (MoMo)
+1. There are generally three types of identical twins.
+One-third of them have separate placentas, two-thirds share a placenta and are called monochorionic, and very few of them share an inner sac, called the amnion, in addition to sharing a placenta.
+The ones who share an inner sac are called monoamniotic (MoMo).

-- There is another type of identical twin with opposite features, called mirror twins.
-They have the same fingerprints and same DNA.
-One of the twins may also have organs placed on the opposite side of the body, for instance, the heart may be on the right side.
+2. There is another type of identical twin with opposite features.
+They are called mirror twins.
+They have the same DNA, and one of the twins may also have organs placed on the opposite side of the body.
+For instance, the heart may be on the right side.

-- Then there are half-identical twins (Polar Body Twins).
-These twins are born when an egg splits before fertilization and each half is fertilized by a separate sperm.
-Polar body twins are known to share 75% of their DNA and have not been officially accepted as twins.
+3. Half-identical twins or Polar Body Twins are the twins that are born when an egg splits before fertilisation, and each half is fertilised by separate sperm.
+Polar Body Twins are known to share 75% of their DNA and have not been officially accepted as twins.

-- There are only three documented cases of identical twins with opposite sexes and they are because of chromosomal birth defects.
+4. There are only three documented cases of identical twins with opposite sexes, and they are because of chromosomal birth defects.

-- Identical twins may suffer from Vanishing Twin Syndrome, where one of the twins disappears in the uterus due to a miscarriage.
+5. Identical twins may suffer from Vanishing Twin Syndrome, wherein one of the twins disappears in the uterus due to a miscarriage.
 Following this, the foetal tissue gets absorbed by the other twin, placenta or the mother.

-- Many women have a miscarriage of one twin early in their pregnancy, but the other survives.
+6. Many women have miscarriages of one twin early in their pregnancy, but the other survives.
 This is similar to vanishing twins.

-- Lastly, these above peculiarities also indicate that identical twin pregnancy should be properly discussed with your doctor to ensure smooth delivery because they are prone to complications.
+11. Lastly, these peculiarities also indicate that identical twin pregnancy should be properly discussed with your doctor to ensure smooth delivery because they are prone to complications.

 Misconceptions About Monozygotic Twins

-You may not know everything right about identical twins.
-Here are the most commons myths about identical twins:
+Here are the most common myths about identical twins: